How to Recognize and Remove Witchcraft

 Patterns:

-1. Character does not transform.
+Character does not transform.
 As prayer coaches, one of the most consistent marks of this dynamic is that in 1-1 sessions nothing moves.
-This can also apply to persons who simply have a narcissistic character stronghold, but if the person shows no significant spiritual growth, that is a red flag that something else is likely going on.
-This is in spite of investing significant time, care, and wisdom in someone.
-They will actively avoid letting God in to heal where other folks easily flow with the Spirit in repentance and transformation.
-This is unusual, because we see significant change in most people month upon month and year upon year.
+This can also apply to persons who simply have a narcissistic character stronghold, but if the person shows no significant spiritual growth, that is a red flag something else is going on.
+In spite of investing significant time, care, and wisdom with the person, they will actively avoid letting God in to heal — where other folks easily flow with the Spirit in repentance and transformation.
+This is unusual, because we see significant change in most people.
 We know what transformation looks like.

-2. They will be VERY curious about your personal life when in close proximity to you.
-This is not to build a relationship but is rather a scanning for weaknesses that they can attack if needed.
+They will be VERY curious about your personal life when in close proximity to you.
+This is not to build a relationship but is rather a scanning for weaknesses that they can attack.
 They may even try to use huge chunks of your time together to “get to know you”.

-3. They will test your boundaries again and again to see what you are willing to put up with.
-This applies to boundaries around money, time, subject matter, etc.
+They will test your boundaries again and again to see what you are willing to put up with.
+This applies to boundaries around money, time, topics, etc.

-4. Their material and social circumstances may quietly improve while yours diminish.
-There is a persistent sense of depletion after every interaction — not the good tiredness from honest relating.
-And then you may notice yourself losing important things in your life (friends, money, time, energy) while this person gains in exactly the same areas without the personal transformation that usually accompanies such gains in the spirit.
+Their material and social circumstances may quietly improve while yours diminish.
+There is a persistent sense of depletion after every interaction — not the good fatigue from honest relating.
+And then you may notice you are losing important things in your life (friends, money, time, energy) while this person gains in exactly the same areas without the personal transformation that usually accompanies such gains in the spirit.

-5. Public and private personas differ sharply.
+Public and private personas differ sharply.
 They may express intense admiration in private and subtle put-downs and loaded questions in public — especially in front of people who respect you.
 Or it may be the opposite: they subtly try to control and put you down in private while acting like the best of friends in public.
-Or, they may alternate between love bombing and subtle put downs to your face as it suits them.
-All of this will feel covertly manipulative and like a target on your confidence, especially if you are a leader and they are aiming to steal your confidence from what you’re building.
+Or, they may alternate between love-bombing and subtle put downs to your face as it suits them.
+All of this will feel covertly manipulative to target your confidence, especially if you are a leader and they are aiming to steal your confidence from what you’re building.

-7. Mixed signals that feel intentional.
-One minute they are love bombing you.
-The next they are downplaying your value.
-The next minute they are trauma dumping at 2am on a Saturday.
-Then cool indifference the following week as if none of it happened.
-The confusion is designed to destabilize you and make you emotionally reactive.
+Mixed signals that feel intentional.
+One minute they are love-bombing you; the next they are downplaying your value; the next minute they are trauma dumping at 2am on a Saturday; then cool indifference the following week as if none of it happened.
+In another example, they may complain about not having money, yet their lifestyle says otherise.
+They try to bring down your finances by making you agree money is scarce.
+The confusion of mixed signals is designed to destabilize you and make you emotionally reactive.
 They are not confused — they are trying to confuse you and create exhaustion and foster dependency on them.

-10. Your strengths are undermined while your weaknesses are cultivated.
-Healthy relationships celebrate what is strong in you.
-But this dynamic quietly starves your strengths and pokes at your wounds.
-In our prayer coaching dynamic, these characters would study our materials, not to learn, but rather to look for our wounds in order to trigger them in front of others.
-These folks will also try to create wounds that aren't there, or reopen ones that have already healed.
-They may attempt to position themselves as your only source of support, creating dependency that feels like intimacy but functions like a trap.
-Most healthy people recoil from this, because something in them recognizes the intent.
+Your strengths are undermined while your weaknesses are cultivated.
+Healthy relationships celebrate your strengths.
+This dynamic instead starves them while poking at your wounds.
+In our prayer coaching work, these people would study our materials not to learn, but to find — or manufacture — wounds to trigger in front of others, even reopening ones already healed.
+They may also position themselves as your only source of support, creating a dependency that feels like intimacy but functions like a trap.
+Most healthy people recoil from this on instinct, sensing the intent.

 What to do: At this point you may not know anything beyond the fact that they are a clear manipulator with some kind of agenda.
 You don’t know if they are doing black magic per se.
 But they sure are showing signs of narcissistic abuse or control.
 You do not need to confront or expose.
 Simply say, with calm clarity, “This relationship isn’t a good fit,” and disengage.
 That is a complete sentence.
 It’s also acceptable to ghost the relationship if you can, if you have no deep obligations to such a person.
 These are not people acting in good faith.